KORG DS-10: Effects

 in addition to the global effect.

 Reception

 Reviews of KORG DS-10 have been generally positive, with 82/100 on Metacritic and 85% on GameRankings.
-IGN gave the tool the lowest score, saying that "it isn't standalone, full-fledged music software".
+IGN gave the tool the lowest score (7.1/10), saying that "it isn't standalone, full-featured music software".
 However, other reviewers gave this tool very positive scores, citing that this software has great music-making potential.

 Devoted fans have set up dedicated communities centered on KORG DS-10.

 Legacy

 A follow-up title, Korg M01D, was released for Nintendo 3DS via the Nintendo eShop in Japan in July 2013 and November 7, 2013, in North America and Europe.
 The title features all the sounds from the Korg M1 and some of the sounds from the Korg 01/W. In 2014, the KORG DSN-12 was released for the 3DS, focusing on "the user creating their own unique synth sounds from scratch".
 It features a "3D oscilloscope screen" which lets the user visualize their sounds.